AdeboyeML/Timeseries_Analysis_Forecast_UK_Road_Traffic_Accident/README.md

 #### This project entails performing in-depth descriptive analysis and data visualization on the United Kingdom road traffic (2000 - 2018) and accident dataset (2005 - 2014) and further forecasting / predicting the rate of accident for the next two years based on the available time series dataset.

-#### It is recommended to view the notebook in using [nbviewer](https://nbviewer.jupyter.org/) as most of the plots and figures are interactive, the nbviewer links for each category (notebook) is provided below.
+#### It is recommended to view the notebook using [nbviewer](https://nbviewer.jupyter.org/) as most of the plots and figures are interactive, the nbviewer links for each category (notebook) is provided below.

 This project is broken down into 3 categories: